Freeloo/Freeloo/README.md

 ### Hi there 👋

-- Actually, i learn playing bass guitar so I don't have  a lot the time to programming
+- It is time to continue Blumen !
 - I can use C, C#, a little of C++ (and AppleScript but this language is a meme) and i learn i386 Assembly
 - FSF & free software philosophy
 - 😄 Pronouns: She/Her